TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 The second stage of calculations uses the list of all traceable residues from the first stage and finds coordinates of center of masses for each residue in each frame.
 As in the first stage, it is done in a loop over all frames.
 For each residue in each frame *Valve* calculates or checks two things:

 #.
 Is the residue in the *Scope* (this is always calculated according to the Scope definition).
 #.
 Is the residue in the *Object*.
-This information is calculated in the first stage and can be reused in the second.
+This information is partially calculated in the first stage and can be reused in the second.
 However, it is also possible to recalculate this data according to the new *Object* definition.

 For each of the *traceable residues* a special *Path* object is created.
 If the residue is in the *Scope* its center of mass is added to the appropriate *Path* object together with the information if it is in the *Object* or not.